Przejdź do treści głównej

 App Router with Server Actions

-The new routing system uses the app/ directory with nested layouts and Server Actions for seamless data mutations without API routes.
+The routing system now uses the app/ directory with nested layouts and Server Actions for data mutations.
+No more writing API routes for basic form submissions.

 // app/actions.ts - Server Action